WICG/shared-storage/README.md

 Developers should be mindful of this potential ordering issue.

-#### Caveat 2: No atomicity for multiple writes

-The `withLock` option provides locking for individual methods but doesn't guarantee atomicity across multiple methods.

-Developers should be mindful of this limitation.
-To work around it, consider one of these options:
-1. Move the modifier methods inside the worklet, which may involve sending any necessary data via the data parameter.
-This allows a single lock to protect them.
-2. Place the data under the same key and modify it within a single method, which is inherently atomic.

 ### Recommendations for lock usage

-If the worklet performs only a single read or write, the lock is unnecessary (both inside and outside the worklet) because each read or write is inherently atomic.
+If only a single key is involved, and the data is accessed at most once within and outside worklet, then the lock is unnecessary.
+This is because each access is inherently atomic.
 Example: [A/B experiment](https://github.com/WICG/shared-storage/blob/main/select-url.md#simple-example-consistent-ab-experiments-across-sites).

-If the worklet performs both read and write on the same key, the lock is likely necessary.
+If the worklet performs both read and write on the same key, then the lock is likely necessary.
 Example: [creative selection by frequency](https://github.com/WICG/shared-storage/blob/main/select-url.md#a-second-example-ad-creative-selection-by-frequency).

+If the logic involes updating data organized across multiple keys, then the lock is likely necessary.
+[Example: Report on Multiple Keys](#example-report-on-multiple-keys).

 ### Reporting embedder context